 This is an article for all those who want to have ripped, granite-like abdominals as quickly as possible. "six-pack in six weeks" is going to show you how you too can have sexy abs which are the envy of men and women.
-Stick to what is said below and you are guaranteed to have a solid, fat-free six-pack in 6 weeks or less.
+Stick to what is said below and you are guaranteed to have a solid, fat-free six-pack in 6 weeks.

 Before we get going, it is important for you to be in the right frame of mind.
 Achieving a six-pack is easy, but you need to really want it too.
 You need to have the following to succeed:

 The inner desire for a six-pack, no matter what

 If you lack any of the above, then you will not succeed or you may partially succeed.
 So sit down for a few minutes and imagine yourself with a rock-hard set of abs.
 Do you want this?
 Do you want to go on holiday and see people looking at your abs in amazement?
 Yes, you do and you now have six weeks to get the abs, so let's get started.